 I hope you’ve found the above information about connecting a MicroLogix to a DH-485 network helpful.
-As always, if you have any comments or questions please don’t hesitate to leave a reply by using the “Leave a reply” form at the bottom of this page.
+As always, if you have any comments or questions please don’t hesitate to post a comment or question by using the “post a comment or question” link below.

 Technology Enthusiast & Content Creator

 If you found this content helpful, consider buying me a coffee here.

 - December 7 News: ABB, Sparkplug, Cybersecurity, Robots, Cobots, Omlox, Ethernet/IP & more (N151) - December 7, 2023

 - Auvesy-MDT Octoplant: Automated Backups, Disaster Recovery, and More (P182) - December 6, 2023

 - December 5 News: 50kg Robot, Ex Tablet, IOLink, Ethernet-APL, MQTT QOS, Logix/View Docs & more (N150) - December 5, 2023